HowProgrammingWorks/SelfAssessment/Skills/Async.md

 - Theory
 - Event loop: 🖐️ used
 - try..catch: 🖐️ used
-- Non-blocking: 👂 heard
+- Non-blocking: 🖐️ used
 - Async I/O: 🖐️ used
-- Thread pool: 👂 heard
+- Thread pool: 🖐️ used
-- Pattern Reactor: 👂 heard
+- Pattern Reactor: 🖐️ used
 - CAS operations: 🖐️ used
 - epoll: 👂 heard
 - kqueue: 👂 heard